 - Pour lemon filling into base then let it cool at room temperature for 30 minutes to set up a bit.
 This will make it easier to spread the meringue.
 Keep in mind, the filling should still be warm when you add the meringue so get straight onto making that.

-- I find a stand mixer with whisk attachment easiest for making meringue.
+- FOR THE MERINGUE: I find a stand mixer with whisk attachment easiest for making meringue.

 - Whisk egg whites in clean glass bowl or the bowl of a stand mixer on medium-high speed, until soft peaks.